atlasacademy/fgo-docs/README.md

 <!-- omit in toc -->
-# Miscellaneous information about FGO gameplay
+# Miscellaneous information on FGO gameplay

 [![Discord server invite](https://discordapp.com/api/guilds/502554574423457812/embed.png)](https://discord.gg/TKJmuCR)

 Below is a collection of small posts about FGO mechanics.
 Most are originally discussed in the Atlas Academy discord server.
-Some more techy information folder such as the [damage formula](deeper/battle/damage.md) can be found in the [deeper](deeper) folder.
+Some more techy information such as the [damage formula](deeper/battle/damage.md) can be found in the [deeper](deeper) folder.

 - [Range of randomModifier in the damage formula](#range-of-randommodifier-in-the-damage-formula)
 - [Maximum value of total powerMod](#maximum-value-of-total-powermod)